songweizhi/MarkerMAG/doc/README_rename_reads.md

 ### Notes

-1. :warning: All reads in the R1.fastq and R2.fastq must be in pair and their orders in the two files must be the same.
+1. :warning: All reads in the forward and reverse reads files **must be in pair** and their orders in the two files **must be the same**.

 1. The sizes of the output files might be slightly smaller than the input files, which might due to the shorter length of read names in the output files.